Saki (musician): Mixx and Mary's Blood: 2010–2022

-Nemophila and Amahiru: 2019–present
+Nemophila and Amahiru: 2019–2024

 Saki met vocalist Mayu through a mutual friend and was part of a backing band that supported her at an August 2019 live session.
 Feeling that the line-up was too good to be a one-off, the musicians decided to form a real band.
 According to drummer Tamu Murata, Saki was initially only going to act as a supervisor to the group, before deciding to join as a full member.
 After playing their first concerts on September 14 and 15 as part of Metal Weekend 2019 at Zepp Diver City, where they opened for Loudness and HammerFall, Nemophila released their first single "Oiran" on February 29, 2020.
+Saki's younger brother designed the band's mon-like logo based on their namesake flower.
 "Raitei", their second single, was released on August 22, 2020.
 Third single "Dissension" followed on February 28, 2021.
 On June 25, 2021, British record label JPU Records released Oiran - Extended Edition, which compiles the band's entire discography up to that point from the singles sold only via Nemophila's official website and a newly recorded English version of "Dissension".
 Nemophila released their first album Revive on December 14, 2021.
+After two further studio albums, Seize the Fate (2022) and Evolve (2024), and a Nippon Budokan concert celebrating their fifth anniversary, it was announced that Saki had left Nemophila on March 31, 2024 due to "differences in direction".

 In 2020, Saki formed the musical project Amahiru with French musician Frédéric Leclercq, who came up with the name in a dream.
 Saki performs lead guitar, while Leclercq plays lead, rhythm and bass guitar.
 The two first met in 2015 when Mary's Blood opened for Leclercq's then-band, DragonForce, in Hong Kong.
 Saki said they discussed making music that combines western and eastern elements, and when she talked about making a solo album, her record label suggested she ask Leclercq to play on it, "But it was so fun to work with him and we both had a lot of ideas, so we decided to make Amahiru as its own project."
-Amahiru's self-titled debut album was released worldwide on November 27, 2020, and features British vocalist Archie Wilson, Dutch keyboardist Coen Janssen, and American drummer Mike Heller.
+Amahiru's self-titled debut album was released worldwide on November 27, 2020, and features British vocalist Archie Wilson, Dutch keyboardist Coen Janssen and American drummer Mike Heller.
 It also features shakuhachi player Kifu Mitsuhashi, and guest performances by Elize Ryd and Sean Reinert.